awsdocs/amazon-redshift-management-guide/doc_source/overview.md

 ### SSL Connections<a name="rs-overview-ssl-connections"></a>

 You can use Secure Sockets Layer \(SSL\) encryption to encrypt the connection between your SQL client and your cluster\.
-For more information, see [Configure Security Options for Connections](connecting-ssl-support.md)\.
+For more information, see [Configuring Security Options for Connections](connecting-ssl-support.md)\.

 ## Monitoring Clusters<a name="rs-overview-monitoring-clusters"></a>